francescoperera/Entree/README.md

   1. s3 url pointing to bucket & folder path for source data (i.e https://s3.amazonaws.com/my_bucket/folderA/folderB)
   2. s3 url pointing to the bucket & folder path that you want to save the formatted data to.(i.e https://s3.amazonaws.com/my_bucket/folder1/folder2)
   3. label or column field name that you want to format data for.
 If you want to label all column field names in your bucket use "all", else type the column field name ( i.e "email_address").
 Entree will only accept labels that are stored as values in cfnMap.
-Look at Important section.

 ## Output